rmccrear/codex-lv3-may-2025/week5/kata/KATA_ASSIGNMENT.md

 - ✅ If you make a mistake, explain how you'd fix it
 - ✅ Don't worry about perfect code - focus on explanation
 - ✅ Keep it under 10 minutes
+- ✅ **You don't need multiple takes!** Use your first or second attempt - even with mistakes, if you can fix them, the video is good to submit
+- ✅ **Choose your explanation style**: Talk while coding OR code first then explain - both approaches are perfectly fine!

 ---